-Shenley Sports Grounds, to the north of the village, are the current training facilities of FA Cup finalists Watford FC.
+Shenley Sports Grounds, to the north of the village, are the current training facilities of Watford FC.
 The site was originally used by Arsenal until 1999 when they moved to London Colney under new manager Arséne Wenger.

 Shenley Primary School, in the heart of the village, serves most of the local children.
-It takes up to 45 children in each year group and currently has over 260 children on roll.
-At its last Ofsted inspection in was found to require improvement.
+It takes up to 45 in each year group and currently has around 260 children on roll.
+At its last Ofsted inspection in November 2019 it was found to require improvement.

-A fee-paying alternative is Manor Lodge, an independent primary school for children aged 4-11, on the periphery of the village.
+A fee-paying alternative is Manor Lodge, an independent primary school for children aged four to 11, on the periphery of the village.

-Jewish parents may also be interested in Clore Shalom ('requires improvemnet'), a single form entry Jewish primary school that teaches the National Curriculum alongside traditional Jewish studies.
+Jewish parents may also be interested in Clore Shalom (‘good’), a single form entry Jewish primary school that teaches the National Curriculum alongside traditional Jewish studies.

-Secondary schools nearby include Hertswood Academy in Borehamwood ('inadequate'), and Samuel Ryder Academy in St Albans ('good').
-The independent Haberdashers' Aske's Boys' and Girls' Schools are also close, just off Watling Street on the fringes of Elstree.
+The independent Haberdashers’ Aske’s boys’ and girls’ schools are also nearby, just off Watling Street on the fringes of Elstree.